Skip to content

 The HDFS half bypasses path resolution and metadata lookup — CAS is a driver detail.
 Like HDFS separates ClientProtocol (NameNode, path-based) from DataTransferProtocol (DataNode, block-based).
 The metadata layer above ensures etag ownership and zone isolation.

 Kernel-managed metadata side effects (POSIX generic_write_end pattern): kernel updates mtime, size, version, etag in VFS lock after backend.write_content().
-Drivers only manage content. "sc" (strong, default) or "ec" (eventual, local-first) consistency.
+Drivers only manage content.
+Consistency is zone-level (configured at metastore layer), not per-write.

 2.4 VFS Dispatch (KernelDispatch)